rixx/books.rixx.de/data/reviews/cassandra-clare/city-of-ashes/index.md

 review:
   date_read:
   - 2016-11-20
-  rating: 2
+  rating: 1
 ---

 Works as a second volume.
-Clary is still as enjoyable as a teenager can be and gains powers.
+Clary is still an annoying teenager and gains powers.
 Nobody really dies, but that's ok.
-The evil father Valentine is a bit generic in his evilness.
+The evil father Valentine is very generic in his evilness.